 In evaluating hypothesis 2b we compare the candidate MPs to DCAC that is currently used by the Pacific Fishery Management Council to set catch-limits for data-poor stocks (PFMC, 2010).
 As has been found previously (Carruthers et al. 2014) DCAC can lead to chronic overfishing at very low stock sizes (below 15% unfished levels in this analysis).
 In these circumstances Islope4 and LstepCC1 MPs often outperformed DCAC by a substantial margin.
-At more modest levels of stock depletion the same MPs provided comparable performance to DCAC indicating that tuned MPs could be applied more widely, particularly as interim approaches as additional data become available.
-It should be noted that in some respects our simulations are an unfair evaluation of DCAC which was designed primary as an interim approach to setting catch limits in relatively long-lived stocks (natural mortality rates less than 20%).
+At more modest levels of stock depletion the same MPs provided comparable performance to DCAC, indicating that tuned MPs could be applied more widely, particularly as interim approaches as additional data become available.
+It should be noted that in some respects our simulations constitute an unfair evaluation of DCAC which was designed primarily as an interim approach to setting catch limits for relatively long-lived stocks (natural mortality rates less than 20%).

-As with simulation testing in general it is necessary to underline the role of the operating model and observation model specification in determining the relative performance of the candidate MPs.
+As with simulation testing in general, it is necessary to underline the role of the operating model and observation model specification in determining the relative performance of the candidate MPs.
 For example the data-poor simulations assume that the bias in absolute biomass estimates is sampled from a lognormal distribution with mean 1 and standard deviation 1.5 (Table 4).
 This results in 80% of the simulated bias between 1/5 and 5 times that of the true simulated biomass.
 It may be argued however that in many data-rich and data-limited settings bias in estimates of absolute biomass may be more extreme.
-Consequently our simulation evaluation may unfairly favour MPs such as Fratio that rely on current biomass estimates.
+Consequently our simulation evaluation may unfairly favour MPs such as Fratio that rely on current absolute biomass estimates.
 We counter this problem in two ways: we expose the sensitivity of long-term yield performance to the various inputs to identify those inputs that are critical in determining performance (Table 6).

 An ongoing problem in the development, testing and adoption of MPs is that they are typically established using specific simulations that are often difficult to reproduce.
 In a new fisheries management setting it is therefore difficult to comparatively evaluate a wide range of candidate MPs and select an appropriate MP.
 In an attempt to address this issue we identified a reference set of simulations using software and code that are freely available.
 New MPs may be tested within the same framework, and results can be published that will be directly comparable to our results.
 An additional benefit is that our analysis may be modified to suit particular requirements.
 For example in a data-limited setting in which new data are to be collected, managers may seek MPs for use over a shorter interim period, and evaluate performance over for fewer projected years.
 Since the simulation data are reproducible exactly, readers can also frame the results using custom performance metrics that are tailored to their particular management framework.